 Publication: Gene amplification and microsatellite polymorphism underlie a recent insect host shift PNAS.

 About Rothamsted Research

 Rothamsted Research are the longest running agricultural research station in the world, providing cutting-edge science and innovation for nearly 170 years.
 Their mission is to deliver the knowledge and new practices to increase crop productivity and quality and to develop environmentally sustainable solutions for food and energy production.

 Rothamsted Research's strength lies in the integrated, multidisciplinary approach to research in plant, insect and soil science.

-Rothamsted Research receives strategic funding from the BBSRC website of £27.2M per annum.
+Rothamsted Research receives strategic funding from the Biotechnology and Biological Sciences Research Council (BBSRC) of £27.2M per annum.